LAST UPDATED 8:03 AM, MAY 4, 2011

 Calls for the US to provide photographic or video proof of Osama bin Laden's death are gaining strength as the Obama administration back-pedals on what actually happened when 24 US Navy Seals raided his compound in Pakistan on Sunday.

+White House spokesman Jay Carney (above) says the public would find the photographs "gruesome".
+But as The First Post showed with its photo essay posted yesterday, this has rarely stopped Americans showing off its dispatch of "bad guys" in the past.
 THE CHANGING STORYOsama bin Laden was not armed when he was shot dead by a US Navy Seal in his bedroom on the third floor of the Abbottobad compound, the White House confirmed yesterday.
 Neither was he using his wife as a "human shield".

 The revelation is a reversal of what President Obama announced on Sunday in his dramatic late-night televised address, and what John Brennan, the White House counter-terrorism adviser, told reporters on Monday.